jorgebucaran/fisher/README.md

 Packages help you organize shell scripts into reusable, independent components that can be shared through a git URL or the path to a local directory.
 Even if your package is not meant to be shared with others, you can benefit from composition and the ability to depend on other packages.

-A package is uniquely identified by the name of its host, owner and root directory.
-Alas, the lack of private function scope in fish causes all package functions to share the same namespace.
-A good rule of thumb is to prefix functions intended for private use with the name of your package to reduce the possibility of conflicts.

 The structure of a package can be adopted from the fictional project described below.
 These are the files that fisher looks for when installing or uninstalling a package.
 Of course, you can elaborate on this to add tests, documentation, and other files such as README and LICENSE files.
-The name of the root directory can be anything you wish.
+The name of the root directory can be anything you like.

 ```
-fish-fly
+fish-kraken
 ├── fishfile
 ├── functions
-│   └── fly.fish
+│   └── kraken.fish
 ├── completions
-│   └── fly.fish
+│   └── kraken.fish
 └── conf.d
-    └── fly.fish
+    └── kraken.fish
 ```

 If your project depends on other packages, it should list them as dependencies in a fishfile.
 There is no need for a fishfile otherwise.
 The rules concerning the usage of the fishfile are the same rules we've already covered in [using the fishfile](#using-the-fishfile).